meza/trance-stack/README.md

 ### Sentry integration

+> **Note**
+> Due to compatibility issues with Architect, the server-side instrumentation of Sentry is not
+> working for now.
+> Keep an eye on [this issue](https://github.com/getsentry/sentry-javascript/issues/6062) for
+> updates.
+> The relevant code is commented out in the `entry.server.tsx` file.

 We use [Sentry](https://sentry.io) for error reporting.
 You will need to create an account with them and set up a new project.